About Retro Handhelds

 Andrew

-Andrew is our mysterious writer and website manager, who also finds you the latest deals, and can be found on the RH Podcast!
+Andrew is our non-so-mysterious writer and website manager, who also finds you the latest deals, and can be found on the RH Podcast!
 He likes to cover X86 and top end Android, but you’ll also see him testing handhelds from the minis to the macros!
 You could say he’s kind of a big dill.

 Favorite Game: Call of Duty